TomVincentUK/snompy/docs/guide/scattering.rst

    \sigma_{scat} = \frac{E_{scat}}{E_{in}}.

-When the incident light falls on the tip and sample, the electric field induces a polarisation of the charges inside them, and a consequent dipole moment.
+When the incident light falls on the tip and sample, the electric field induces a polarization of the charges inside them, and a consequent dipole moment.
 The electric fields induced in the tip and sample interact, so the tip and sample couple together to produce a combined response to the external